litotechenterprise/Snake-python/README.md

 # Snake Python Game

-Recreating the classic Snake game using only python
+Recreated the classic game snake using python and the turtle library

 ## Usage